-20 apartments for rent in Sand Lake, Anchorage, AK
+20 apartments for rent near Sand Lake, Anchorage, AK

 Commonly referred to as the All-American City, Anchorage, Alaska is the largest city in the United States.
 Within the city of Anchorage lies the Sand Lake neighborhood, east of Kincaid Park on the southernmost point of Knik Arm, the waterway flowing on Anchorage’s western boundary.
 This neighborhood is south of Knik Arm and north of Turnagain Arm, both fjords that surround the Anchorage region.

 Alaska is a land of phenomenal beauty and extremes.
 Subarctic temperatures in winter create an intriguing environment in which residents challenge their endurance in dog sled races, often preparing to participate in the annual Great Race of Mercy, commonly referred to as the Iditarod.